go-masonry/tutorial/complete/tests/README.md

 Examples

-- Test REST API layer logic.
+- Test REST API layer logic, by running a "real" service.
-- Test your business Flow.
 - Everything that can be classified as Integration/Functional tests.